TilliWilli5/ThinkPad/README.md

 #ThinkPad#

->Motto: As fast as your thoughts
+>As fast as your thoughts